leannbeard/leannbeard.github.io/README.md

 // Reading any data now requires real Firebase Auth (Firestore rules enforce this), so
-// identity is simply whether authUser is set — there's no unverified fallback anymore. function activeEmail(){ return authUser ? authUser.email : null; }
+// identity is simply whether authUser is set — there's no unverified fallback anymore.
+// Only school-issued accounts get past sign-in — a real, enforced check run on every
+// sign-in, not just a hint on the Google account picker.
+Not itself the security boundary
+// (the roster/Director checks in the database rules are), but it stops a random Google
+// account from even reaching the pending-approval screen in the first place. const ALLOWED_EMAIL_DOMAIN = 'groesbeckisd.net';
+function isAllowedEmailDomain(email){
+  if(!email) return false;
+  return email.toLowerCase().endsWith('@' + ALLOWED_EMAIL_DOMAIN);
+}
+function activeEmail(){ return authUser ? authUser.email : null; }
 function isVerified(){ return !!authUser; }
 function currentUser(){